andrewdau21/golf_contest_scoring-1/README.md

 - After each tournament, your position determines how many points go toward your cumulative total. (e.g., if 70 players, winner gets 70 points, 2nd gets 69, ..., last gets 1.
 Miss the cut = 0 points.)
 - Total points across all 4 tournaments determine the overall winner.

-#### Payouts
-- Top 5 for each tournament and overall.

-#### Deadlines & Payment
-- Submit payment and complete picks by 5:00 AM CT on Thursday, April 10.
-- Payment Methods (Do NOT select goods and services):
-  - Venmo: @Max-Lord-1
-  - PayPal: mslord1991@gmail.com
-  - Zelle: mslord1991@gmail.com
-- If there is a fee taken out, you are responsible for covering it.
-Please don't make any obvious gambling references in memo lines.

-Any questions, let the organizer know.
-Good luck!

 ## App Usage